suryadewa/systemd-minerd/README.md

 # systemd-minerd

-A systemd unit to manage minerd (cpuminer executable)
+A systemd unit to manage minerd (cpuminer executable).

+Warning: CPU mining is unprofitable!

 ## Installation